-This data was collected by OAC representatives Ian Milligan, James Hutchings, Stacy Bainter, Jeremy Bohrer, and Gary Douglas, and it was compiled by Kylie Price.
+This data was collected by OAC representatives Stacy Bainter, James Hutchings, Jill Johnson, Tammi Lewis, and Krista Winters, and it was compiled by Kylie Price.

-The data illustrates which GEOs faculty assessed during the 2021-2022 academic year.
-Communication and Critical Thinking are still in the lead as the most common GEOs assessed, but compared with the 2020-2021 data, Cultural Diversity increased by 3%, and Communication increased by 5%.
+The data illustrates which GEOs faculty assessed during the 2022-2023 academic year.
+Communication and Critical Thinking are still in the lead as the most common GEOs assessed.
+Cultural Diversity, Information Technology, and Quantitative Skills continue to be Sandburg's least assessed GEOs.